Envirometrix/PredictiveSoilMapping/01-Introduction.md

 so as to map actual *polypedons*.
 As a compromise, the survey team generally has to choose some best achievable target scale (e.g.
 1:10,000 - 1:50,000).
-Maps produced at some initial scale can be further generalized, depending on the application and users demands [@Wysocki2005Geoderma].
+Maps produced at some initial scale can be further generalized, depending on the application and user demands [@Wysocki2005Geoderma].

 <div class="figure" style="text-align: center">